 1. DETAILS OF THE FUTURES CONTRACTS

-Date:
+I Date:

-Futures Contract Code:
+I Futures Contract Code:

-Delivery Month(s):
+I Delivery Month(s):

-Futures Price(s):
+ı Futures Price(s):

-Number of Lots:
+I Number of Lots:

-Name of Reporting Selling Trading Participant:
+I Name of Reporting Selling Trading Participant:

-Seller 1 (Trading Participant's client):
+9 Seller 1 (Trading Participant's client):

-Seller 2 (Client of Trading Participant's client) if above is omnibus account:
+9 Seller 2 (Client of Trading Participant's client) if above is omnibus account:

-Name of Reporting Buying Trading Participant:
+I Name of Reporting Buying Trading Participant:

-Buyer 1 (Trading Participant's client):
+I Buyer 1 (Trading Participant's client):

-Buyer 2 (Client of Trading Participant's client) if above is omnibus account:
+I Buyer 2 (Client of Trading Participant's client) if above is omnibus account:

-We declare that we have undertaken all reasonable steps to verify that the account requirements set out in section 16.2.2 of the Trading Participants' Manual have been complied with and that to the best of our knowledge, the above transaction is made between:
+requir declare that we have obtained written confirmation from the clients stating that the account rements set out in section 16.2.2 of the Trading Participants' Manual have been complied with and the transaction is made between: (c) Accounts which belong to different beneficial owners; or (d) Accounts which are under separate control

+Malay eclare further that the above transaction was arranged in accordance with the Rules of the Bursa rsia Derivatives Bhd and acknowledge that registration of the futures contract is subject to the Rules rsa Malaysia Derivatives Clearing Bhd.

+Selling g Trading Participant Buying Trading Participant